Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 \subsubsection{Complexity}

 In the original model, the \it complexity \normalfont of a set of capabilities $A^* \subset A$, representing either a product or country, was calculated simply as the number of capabilities in $A^*$, denoted $K_{A^*,0}$: $K_{A^*,0} = |A^*|$, reflecting the intuition that countries (products) which possess (require) more capabilities were more complex.
-This is essentially analogous to the \it zeroth-order \normalfont measures of economic complexity in the Method of Reflections: both diversity $k_{c,0}$ and diversity $k_{p,0}$ are transformed from counting h number of specializations to counting the number of capabilities.
+This is essentially analogous to the \it zeroth-order \normalfont measures of economic complexity in the Method of Reflections: both diversity $k_{c,0}$ and ubiquity $k_{p,0}$ are transformed from counting the number of specializations to counting the number of capabilities.
 In subsequent sections, we will employ both this measure of complexity as well as the following measure of \it first-order complexity\normalfont, in the spirit of the original Method of Reflections; denoting the complexity of a specific capability $a$ by $K_{a,1}$ and the first-order complexity of $A^*$ by $K_{A^*,1}$, we have:

-where the average complexity of a capability $a$ is defined as the average complexity of all products which use it (denoted by the set $P_{a \in p}$), and the first-order complexity of a product or country $A^*$ as the average complexity of all capabilities it requires.
-Note that the average complexity of capability $a$ could allso be averaged across sets of countries, or both sets of countries and products, but - as stated - countries' capability sets are taken to be dynamic and inferred from the data rather than static and generated from the capability space, and thus introduce noise to the calculation. \\
+where the average complexity of a capability $a$ is defined as the average complexity of all products which use it (denoted by the set $P_{a \in p}$), and the first-order complexity of a product or country $A^*$ as the average complexity of all capabilities it requires. \\

-We justify the use of first-order complexity metrics as follows.
-As Section 2 states, the vector of country diversities is mathematically orthogonal to the eigenvector representing ECI; as the use of zeroth-order complexity metrics - counting the number of capabilities a country possesses or product requires - is more akin to counting the number of specializations than to complexity in the Method of Reflections.
-As such, a first-order complexity measure which synthesizes the number of capabilities (diversity of countries) with the complexity of these capabilities (ubiquity of products) is necessary to capture further information present in the data.
-Additionally, we find that an iterative process akin to the Method of Reflections leads to overly-quick convergence and identical values for all countries very rapidly; as such, we use the first-order term only in the following sections. \\
+As Section 2 states, the vector of country diversities is mathematically orthogonal to the eigenvector representing ECI; as such, a first-order complexity measure which synthesizes the number of capabilities (diversity of countries) with the complexity of these capabilities (ubiquity of products) is necessary to capture further information present in the data.
+We therefore opt to use first-order complexity in all remaining sections of this paper. \\